eh190/dotfiles/README.md

 See this video https://www.youtube.com/watch?v=b7OguLuaYvE&t=481s about null-ls for more info.

 ## !!!OLD WAY OF USING NULL LS FORMATTERS!!!
+START

 ### LSP VERSION